jagu3320/gitCommands/README.md

 Project Team Members: Emily Dunbar
 =======
 This is the readme file
-These are the edits made by Ben
+These are the edits made by Ben, and Emily
 Coopers edit
 >>>>>>> main